 It’s that time of the year again when temperatures drop, holiday spirits run high, and outdoor skating rinks open for the winter season!

-My favourite outdoor rink in the city of Toronto is the Natrel rink located at Harbourfront Centre.
+When you think of ice skating in downtown Toronto most people think of a visit to Nathan Philips Square Ice Skating rink at City Hall, but my favourite outdoor rink in the city of Toronto is the Natrel Rink located at Harbourfront Centre.
 It’s the perfect location, and as someone who has been ice skating for 18 years and counting, I love getting together with my other skating friends to practice jumps and spins outside, while gliding by the beautiful scenery.

-For me, outdoor skating defines the Canadian lifestyle, especially when you think of hockey or figure skating events being held on a pond during the Olympics.
-Whether you sign up for a learn-to-skate program, play a fun game of shinny, or simply skate for pleasure – I encourage everyone to bundle up, strap on skates, and experience the joy of the sport.
+For me, outdoor skating defines the Canadian lifestyle, especially when you think of hockey or figure skating events on a frozen pond during the Olympics.
+Whether you sign up for a learn-to-skate program, play a fun game of shinny, or just skate for pleasure – I encourage everyone to bundle up, strap on skates, and experience the joy of the sport.

 Natrel Rink at Toronto Harbourfront Centre